 Let’s Talk Relationships…

-For example, I believe that utilities as a broad sector could be an attractively defensive investment opportunity as we evolve into the economic conditions that may be ahead of us.
-However, I would not suggest that people blindly invest into just any company in that sector.
-You must further screen for correlation with coal for example.
+We’ve also talked a lot about correlation.
+When we are working with clients to identify investment opportunities, we must pay particular attention to what we call correlation.
+At a high level, you can think of correlation as simply the relationship between sectors.
+For example, I believe that utilities as a broad sector could be an attractive defensive investment opportunity as we look at the economic conditions that may be ahead of us.
+However, I would not suggest that people blindly invest in just any company in that sector.
+You must further screen for correlation – for example, let’s look at coal.

-their power through alternative sources such as hydro, nuclear, wind and solar, rather than companies that produce the majority of their power through coal fired steam plants, in order to avoid the negative correlation between the generally defensive nature of utilities, and fossil fuels.
+their power through alternative sources such as hydro, nuclear, wind, and solar, rather than companies that produce the majority of their power through coal-fired steam plants, in order to avoid the negative correlation between the generally defensive nature of utilities and fossil fuels.

 Making the Most of EVERY Opportunity

+We’ve spoken often about the changing of seasons, and how such change impacts behavior.
+In July, we generally wear shorts and T-shirts since the warmer weather incentivizes the utility of that fashion.
+Generally, we do not wear shorts and T-shirts in January.
+The colder weather incentivizes our behavior to wear long pants and jackets instead.
+Likewise, as an advisor, I am not simply looking for investment opportunities that will survive the coming change of economic seasons, but rather I am looking for opportunities that could potentially thrive.
+To some degree, we can observe previous periods of changing economic seasons for those clues about what might thrive tomorrow.
 This is where financial physics comes in handy.
-Understanding the cause-and-effect relationship helps in determining what might happen next.
+Understanding the cause-and-effect relationship helps determine what might happen next.
 We are constantly evaluating that with our clients.
-Again, I would strongly suggest to anyone reading this article, that this is no time for a portfolio to be left on auto pilot.
+Again, I would strongly recommend that this is no time for leaving your portfolio on autopilot.
 If you work with a financial professional, then engage that person frequently at this time.
-If you are without such professional representation, please give us a call and we would be happy to make your acquaintance.
+If you are without such professional representation and looking for help with financial planning and retirement planning in Alabama, please give us a call and we would be happy to make your acquaintance.